IndisputableLabs/Swifthereum/README.md

 ## Installation

-Swifthereum is available through [CocoaPods](http://cocoapods.org).
+~~Swifthereum is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod 'Swifthereum'
 ```
+~~

+**Update**: As Geth is currently a static framework, Cocoapods is unsupported.
+For now, please manually copy the files into your project.
+This issue is tracked as Geth issue [#15272](https://github.com/ethereum/go-ethereum/issues/15272).

 ## Usage